 Usually, a general practitioner, a neurologist, and a dermatologist are the specialists who play a role in the final diagnosis.

-If the feeling of creepiness is because of psychological problems, which is often the case, psychiatry and cognitive behavioral therapy (CBT) are on the agenda.
+If the feeling of creepiness is because of psychological problems, which is often the case, psychiatry and cognitive behavioural therapy (CBT) are on the agenda.

-In the case of clinical concerns, such as MS, the doctor controls the underlying disease to manage crawling sensation.
-He/She may also change medications that cause creepiness if it is feasible.
+In the case of clinical concerns, such as MS, the doctor treats the underlying disease to manage the crawling sensation.
+He/she may also change medications that cause creepiness if it is feasible.

 After all, if the feeling of crawling on the scalp has a real cause, the treatment focuses on eliminating parasites.
-When these parasites are removed, the crawling sensation also has the potential to disappear.
+When these parasites are removed, the crawling sensation also disappears.

-How Ungex Protocol Helps You about Crawling Sensation
+How Ungex Protocol Helps You With The Crawling Sensation

-To guess if your crawling sensation is related to Demodex, take this online test to know how massive your Demodex mites are.
+To check whether your crawling sensation is related to Demodex, take this online test to know how prominent the Demodex infestation is.
 If you have a high population of Demodex, the feeling of crawling on your scalp is likely relevant to them.

-On the other hand, our products may also be effective in eliminating various other parasites, such as head lice.
+Our products are also effective in eliminating various other parasites, such as head lice.
 Many of our clients have stated that Ungex products remove lice, insects, bugs, and other mites.
 Thus, they might be effective in eliminating other real causes of the crawling sensation.
-So try them and share the result with us.
+So, try them and share the result with us.